 FPC Mission work bridges the congregation's fellowship and outreach activities.
 The members of First Presbyterian Church put a high value on not only hearing the Word, but also doing the Word.
 We believe that "faith without works is dead," we believe that when we fold our hands in prayer we should see dirty fingernails and calloused hands, and we believe that the Good News of Jesus Christ addresses the full spectrum of human need: physical, emotional, as well as spiritual.

 FPC is one of several host sites to I-HELP (Interfaith Homeless Emergency Lodging Program).
 On two Sundays a month a group of 25 women become temporary residents on our church campus.
 They receive a hot meal and are screened for participation at Paz de Christo, then transported (along with mattresses) to FPC.
 Here they have access to a shower and a safe place to sleep.
 The next morning will leave the church grounds early following a light breakfast and with a lunch in hand.
 Volunteers are needed to assist with meeting the guests, preparing lunches, doing laundry and so forth.
 Please contact Janet Verch through the church office 480-964-8606 for more information.

 In a land of plenty, no one should have to go hungry.
 The Food Pantry at FPC is, for many, a welcome alternative to prospect of hunger.
 Often it is a mother seeking groceries for her family, at other times it is a homeless person just looking for a can of beans and a few crackers.
-The Food Pantry ministry is refreshed through monthly food and monetary donations by church members.
-Up to 50 bags of groceries are given away the 1st & 3rd Fridays at 8:00 a.m.
+The Food Pantry ministry is supplied through food and monetary donations by church members, and groceries supplied from Midwest Food Bank.
+The Pantry is open Fridays from 8:00-9:00 AM.